plotly/plotly.py/doc/python/creating-and-updating-figures.md

 #### Adding Traces

 New traces can be added to a graph object figure using the `add_trace()` method.
 This method accepts a graph object trace (an instance of `go.Scatter`, `go.Bar`, etc.) and adds it to the figure.
 This allows you to start with an empty figure, and add traces to it sequentially.
+The `append_trace()` method does the same thing, although it does not return the figure.

 ```python
 import plotly.graph_objects as go